How I Set Up the Weekly Food Safety Audit Template with Customers in Pilla

 Corrective actions:

-- Restock cleaning supplies and implement checking system
+- Restock cleaning supplies and set up a checking system

 - Remove unapproved chemicals and source correct products